Da Yu and the Birth of the Chinese Civilisation

 Flood Myths

 In Hindu mythology, Vishnu, in the form of a giant fish, Matsya, warns the righteous sage-king Manu of an impending flood that will destroy all life.
-Matsya instructed Manu to build a large boat and to bring onto the boat the seven great sages, seed of all plants, and specimens of all animals.
+Matsya instructed Manu to build a large boat and to bring onto the boat the seven great sages, the seed of all plants, and specimens of all animals.

 These myths have a common theme: divine retribution, survival and renewal of the earth.